Breaking the Mould Group Blog

 22. Group health insurance for you and your dependents (but not critical illness insurance).

-23. Insurance protecting you from lawsuits related to your job duties.
+23. Insurance protects you from lawsuits related to your job duties.

 24. Limited private use of a company car.